anignatiev/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 ____________________________________
 #
 ### Checking For Script Whitelist File.
 * Script Whitelist File not there, not removing.
-Sun Jul 7 00:20:27 UTC 2019
+Mon Jul 8 00:20:27 UTC 2019
 ### Pulling Domains From Individual Lists.
 1 In Backupbitlockerrecoverykey
 1 In BildDE